nitrictech/docs/docs/guides/serverless-rest-api-example.md

 When the deployment is complete, go to the relevant cloud console and you'll be able to see and interact with your API.

-To undeploy run the following command.
+To undeploy run the following command:

 ```bash
 nitric down -s dev